We do get lots of calls from customers trying to decide which digital track set to buy. Here are the questions we ask you and info we always cover:

 are designed for

-The Carrera digital sets include what they call a 'black box' for the brain.
-This black box allows you to use a lap counter and a pit lane as digital accessories with it.
-In late 2010, Carrera came up with a digital upgrade.
-You can now purchase a 'control unit' which hooks up to a Start Light and individual Driver Displays that work with the pit lane.
+The Carrera digital sets include what they call a 'control unit' for the brain.
+This control unit allows you to hook up your control unit to a Start Light, Position Tower, and individual Driver Fuel Displays that work with the pit lane.
 Here is our catalog page for

 Carrera Digital Track Accessories

-This hobby is full of handy guys who have figured out how to chip other brands of cars for both SCX and Carrera digital.
-Plus if you decide to buy Scalextric or Ninco, you will want to check out the forums to learn the ins and outs of chipping other brands of cars.
+This hobby is full of handy guys who have figured out how to chip other brands of cars for Carrera digital.
+Plus if you decide to buy Scalextric, you may want to check out the forums to learn the ins and outs of chipping other brands of cars.
 You need to know that the digital companies have no control over how other brands of cars are manufactured, so some are simply easier to chip than others.
 We recommend you take a look at the slot car forums we have in our

 when you get some time.
 Also, we suggest you check out some Digital slot car videos we have put together for you.
 They show the features of each of the digital systems.
 But remember you heard it here, this hobby can become an addiction!

-(One other difference between Carrera and SCX is that Carrera digital cars have a 'switch' on the bottom of their cars, so you can race analog also.
-With SCX, you do not have this option.
-However, for most people, they will race either digital or analog, not both.
-With Scalextric you can actually take their digital cars and race them on non-digital track.)
+(Couple of other differences between Carrera and Scalextric is that Carrera digital cars have a 'switch' on the bottom of their cars, so you can race analog also.
+With Scalextric you can actually take their digital cars and race them on non-digital track; leaving in the digital chip if you like.)

 Here is a link to our Digital Slot Car Track Set Catalog.
 You'll see we have them divided by general size and that we have many custom designed ones already completed.
 Just click on the 'More Info' link on any set you are interested in and you will see everything that comes in that track set 'combo'.